vzbrunstad/django-associations/readme.md

 The `Role` model joins `Movie` and `Actor.` Via this join model, a movie has many actors and an actor can act in many movies.

-Run `createdb imdb` to create the database.
+Create a virtual environment using the instructions from previous challenges, install Django, and then run `createdb imdb` to create the database.
 Then, set up your models with the appropriate associations.
 Use the [django documentation](https://docs.djangoproject.com/en/2.1/topics/db/examples/) to help you out.
 It is important to get comfortable reading through documentation.

-After you set up your models run `python3 manage.py makemigrations` and then `python3 manage.py migrate`.
+After you set up your models run `python manage.py makemigrations` and then `python manage.py migrate`.
 If you make alterations to your models you may have to rerun these two commands to update your database and get the tests to pass.

-After you set up your models, you can run `python3 manage.py test`.
+After you set up your models, you can run `python manage.py test`.
 If you get any error messages, let them guide you toward a solution.

 ## Release 1: Medium
 Run `createdb medium`.
-After you set up your models run `python3 manage.py makemigrations` and then `python3 manage.py migrate`.
+After you set up your models run `python manage.py makemigrations` and then `python manage.py migrate`.
 If you make alterations to your models you may have to rerun these two commands to update your database and get the tests to pass.

 ### Models
 * Post